Tripsy/nextjs.test/README.md

 # IDEAS

-2. Revise i8next
-3. Log history
+1. Log history
-4. Add section "documentation"
+2. Add section "documentation"
-5. login with google / facebook
+3. login with google / facebook
-6. For template section
+4. For template section
    - would be a nice idea to keep track of the last changes (maybe add a new column - prev version id and a button to restore to that version)
    - view presentation could be enhanced